 - Shortness of breath

-There are a few easy steps to avoid complications and minimize the risk of pneumonia.
+There are a few easy steps to avoid complications and decrease pneumonia risks in your elderly loved one.

 Living a healthy lifestyle can greatly reduce the risk of contracting pneumonia, so it’s not a bad idea to help encourage your loved one to start doing so if they haven’t already.

 If you’re a caregiver for your elderly loved one and live far away, or can’t be there 24/7, you might worry about catching warning signs like these.
-Read more in Don't Wait for the Holidays: How to Be Proactive About Staying On Top of Your Elderly Parent's Care.
+Learn how to be proactive about your elderly parent's care.